digitalwave/msc_retest/README.md

 Description
 ===========

 This tool compiles two binaries: `pcre4msc2` and `pcre4msc3`.
 The binaries emulates the behaviors of regex engines (both PCRE2 - the **NEW** - and PCRE3  - the old - versions) in mod_security2 (Apache module) and the libmodsecurity3.
 Please note, that the default PCRE engine is **PCRE2**.
 If you want to use the old PCRE engine, you should pass `-1` option to the tool.
+Tis works only if you built the tools with `--with-old-pcre` flag.
+Old PCRE is not available in newest Linux deistribution, eg. Debian 13.

 With these programs, you can check the evaluation time and result of every regular expressions with any random (including very extreme long) input.
 Both of them (regex pattern, input subject) needs to exists in two separated files, and you can pass them as argument.
 Subject can be passed through stdin, if you give '-' for subject file, eg:

 ```bash
 echo -n "arg=../../../etc/passwd&foo=var" | src/pcre4msc2 regexes/930110_1.txt -